craftcms/docs/docs/4.x/extend/utilities.md

 # Utilities

 Plugins can provide new utilities for the control panel’s **Utilities** section by creating a class that implements <craft4:craft\base\UtilityInterface>.
-A utility is typically where
+A utility is typically scaffolded or extended from <craft4:craft\base\Utility>.

 ## Utility Class